nlpie/modeldeid/README.md

 Current capabilities include building an allowed- or forbidden-words list and applying that as a filter to a word2vec model and its vocabulary.
 See the shell script for details.

 Future functionality will include applying the filter to the co-occurrence models used by BioMedICUS (e.g., the acronym sense model).

+Copyright (c) 2017 Regents of the University of Minnesota - All Rights Reserved